8eecf0d2/netlify-local/README.md

 ### Credit

-This project is based entirely upon [netlify/netlify-lambda](https://github.com/netlify/netlify-lambda).
+This project is inspired by [netlify/netlify-lambda](https://github.com/netlify/netlify-lambda).